Skip to Content

 • Be A for-profit, headquartered In Alabama, in an innovate industry, employs fewer than 75 people and is at least 51% owned and controlled by women or African Americans who are U.S. citizens.

-Your Tax Credit Application must include a letter of support from your donor(s).
+A Tax Credit Application must include a letter of support from your donor(s).
 They can either use their own letter or the provided template.

 All Tax Credit Applications must be notarized.
 You can download the Notary Public form here.